Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/requirements/system-overview.md

 ## Background

-This tool is novel in the sense that other AAC tools like Fluent AAC[^2] and AssistiveWare[^3] are focused on adding more symbols and expressions but do not integrate intelligence into their AAC app like *SpeechSmart*.
+This tool is novel in the sense that other AAC tools like Fluent AAC[^2] and AssistiveWare[^3] are focused on adding more symbols and expressions but do not integrate intelligence into their AAC app like *SmartSpeech*.
 Most other competitor apps are very expensive with many being nearly three hundred dollars[^4].
 In short, *SmartSpeech* aims to differentiate itself from alternative AAC Apps by taking an open-source approach of utilizing drawing and image recognition to help users utilize their AAC devices.

 [^1]: https://ussaac.org/speakup/articles/key-aac-issues/
 [^2]: Competitor - Fluent AAC: https://www.fluentaac.com/